mgmacleod/Kasina/DevLog/readme.md

 (no stardate, yet)

 A place to gather and organize development and implementation notes.
+Whenever an issue is complicated and requires some learning, exploration, and/or experimentation, I'll add a page here to document what I tried, what worked and didn't, what I ended up with and why.

 ## Issues